Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 Customizable actions for an asset can be added through what is known as custom buttons.
 The availability of custom buttons may vary on each asset.

-Asset administrators can add [custom buttons](/esp-config/customize/custom-buttons) to asset forms that open a URL, displays a popup, or runs an Auto Task workflow.
+Asset administrators can add [custom buttons](/esp-config/customize/custom-buttons) to asset records that open a URL, displays a popup, or runs an Auto Task workflow. s

 ![Custom buttons on an asset record](/_books/servicemanager-user-guide/asset-management/images/asset-record-custom-buttons.png)